scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable-cats.md

 Other sequences like `Vector` and `Stream` work in the same way.
-Here is an example using `Option`, which is treated like a sequence of 0 or 1 elements:
+Here is an example using `Option`, which is treated like a sequence of zero or one elements:

 ```tut:book:silent
 import cats.instances.option._